 When surveyed, 33% of Biological Sciences Professors reported they had a Masters degree, 47% a Doctoral degree, 17% Post-doctoral training.i

 Many biology graduate programs format their programs with core courses and concentrations.
-These areas of emphasis may provide the basis for cross-disciplinary research and alliance with other disciplines such as mathematics or engineering.
+An area of emphasis may provide the basis for cross-disciplinary research and alliance with other disciplines such as mathematics or engineering.
 Or, they might help a graduate student to prepare professionally for a targeted career path such as biotechnology.

 Other required materials vary between schools.
-For instance, some schools do require PhD candidates to have a MS degree, while others might admit students with their Bachelors and a strong research background.
+For instance, some require PhD candidates to have a MS degree, while other graduate programs in biology might admit students with their Bachelors and a strong research background.

-Most Biology Masters programs may be completed in about two to three years of full-time study.
-Also, within some universities, students who pursue their MS may be able to apply these credits to a subsequent PhD.
-Masters in Biology programs often get students started in their research early on and build coursework around these efforts.
+Most Masters in Biology programs may be completed in about two to three years of full-time study.
+Also, within some universities, students who pursue their MS may be able to apply these credits to a subsequent PhD program.
+Biology Masters programs often get students started in their research early on and build coursework around these efforts.

 While topics vary from school to school, students might study the following topics while working toward their masters degree in Biology.

-Certainly, one way to land on the right biology graduate program for your needs is to examine both course syllabi and research opportunities within each program.
+Certainly, one way to land on a great biology graduate program for your needs is to examine both course syllabi and research opportunities within each program.
 Contact an admission advisor to learn more.

-Admissions to a Master of Science in Biology program may require a Bachelor of Science in a biological science or a related science, from an accredited school.
+Admissions to Biology Masters programs may require a Bachelor of Science in a biological science or a related science, from an accredited school.
 Applicants may also need a minimum 3.0 GPA and prerequisite course credits in general biology, cell biology, molecular genetics, general chemistry, organic chemistry with laboratory, physics with laboratory; and mathematics beyond pre-calculus.

-Other material might include a personal statement, previous laboratory experience, work history and referral letters.
+Other application material might include a personal statement, previous laboratory experience, work history and referral letters.

 Aside from coursework, students may have the option to pursue a thesis or not while earning a biology masters degree.
 The thesis option is often recommended for those who intend to pursue a career in research, or continue their studies at the doctoral level.
 Students who do not work towards a thesis may have to prepare a library research paper.

 In both cases, the course of study might include biostatistics, gross anatomy, human physiology, labs, biological research.
-Apart from their core courses, students may be able to pursue a minor (such as business administration), or earn a Masters in Biology with a specific track (such as neuroscience).
+Apart from their core courses, students may be able to pursue a minor (such as business administration), or earn a masters degree in Biology with a specific track (such as neuroscience).
 These options may require additional classes in a given area and allow students to further tailor their biology degree.